State of Washington Classified Job Specification

 Typical Work

-Trains Licensing Services Representatives and third party testers to conduct skill testing of commercial drivers; conducts testing of examiners and third party testers to assure their ability to properly conduct skill testing; makes recommendations concerning the certification of examiners or testers; schedules and conducts audits of third party testers to ensure compliance with established procedures; audits third party tester skill test files and records; determines if third party testers fairly administer skill tests; prepares accurate, clear and concise audit reports and recommendations;
+Trains Licensing Services Representatives and third party testers to conduct skill testing of commercial drivers; conducts testing of examiners and third party testers to ensure their ability to properly conduct skill testing; makes recommendations concerning the certification of examiners or testers; schedules and conducts audits of third party testers to ensure compliance with established procedures; audits third party tester skill test files and records; determines if third party testers fairly administer skill tests; prepares accurate, clear and concise audit reports and recommendations;

 Provides commercial driver safety education training to third party testers and licensing services representatives;